Skip to content

 Don’t Forget the “Hidden” Costs

-Some schools include after-school clubs in tuition, while others charge termly.
+Some schools include after-school clubs in tuition (like Australian International School), while others charge a termly activity fee.

 FAQ: Singapore International School Fees